The dating of the masonry of Ostia

 - Margareta Steinby and Tapio Helen.
 Studies about brick stamps.

-In the 20th century literature a number of chronological developments has been suggested.
-It is important to note that a single characteristic is not sufficient for dating, many characteristics have to be used.
+It is important to note that a single characteristic is not sufficient for dating: many characteristics have to be used.
 For example, a shift has been noted from red to yellow in painting, from the Hadrianic to the Antonine period, and a contemporaneous shift in the colour of the bricks.
 That single argument is not enough for dating, although it might explain why a different colour started to be used.
 It is equally hazardous to link the decreasing use of fresh bricks and the increasing use of tufa and reused bricks to economic crisis.
 For example, extensive renovation might well lead to reusing bricks of demolished buidlings.

 Results from one city should not be automatically applied to another.
-For example, "opus vittatum" (see below) is found in Campania more than a century before it is seen in Ostia.
-Needless to say, a distinction should also be made between public and private buildings because of the difference in investment, and within private buildings between guild seats and shops.
+For example, the combination of bricks and tufa stones called "opus vittatum" is found in Campania more than a century before it is seen in Ostia.
+Needless to say, a distinction should also be made between public and private buildings because of the difference in investment, and within private buildings between for example guild seats and shops.

 - Opus reticulatum: small tufa stones placed diagonally, on one corner.
 Sometimes oblong tufa stones are used simultaneously, for the framing of windows and doors, and for the reinforcing of corners of buildings.
 The earliest phases, with an irregular or semi-regular pattern, are called opus incertum and opus quasi reticulatum.